Diabetes: Inequalities in diabetes

+Patterns also differ between men and women and by region.
+In 2022, age-standardised prevalence was similar worldwide in women (13.9%) and men (14.3%), but was higher in men in most high-income western countries and higher in women in most of sub-Saharan Africa and Latin America and the Caribbean; treatment coverage was higher in women in most high-income western countries and Latin America and the Caribbean, and higher in men in most of sub-Saharan Africa.
+A 2023 review found that men tend to be diagnosed with type 2 diabetes at a younger age and lower BMI, and that women with the condition have a higher relative risk of cardiovascular disease and death than men (although absolute cardiovascular mortality remains higher in men), yet women, particularly younger women, are less likely to receive guideline-recommended cardiovascular risk reduction.

 Racial and ethnic minorities are disproportionately affected with higher prevalence of diabetes compared to non-minority individuals.
 While US adults overall have a 40% chance of developing type 2 diabetes, Hispanic/Latino adults chance is more than 50%.
 African Americans also are much more likely to be diagnosed with diabetes compared to White Americans.
 Asians have increased risk of diabetes as diabetes can develop at lower BMI due to differences in visceral fat compared to other races.
 For Asians, diabetes can develop at a younger age and lower body fat compared to other groups.
 Additionally, diabetes is highly underreported in Asian American people, as 1 in 3 cases are undiagnosed compared to the average 1 in 5 for the nation.

 People with diabetes who have neuropathic symptoms such as numbness or tingling in feet or hands are twice as likely to be unemployed as those without the symptoms.

 In 2010, diabetes-related emergency room (ER) visit rates in the United States were higher among people from the lowest income communities (526 per 10,000 population) than from the highest income communities (236 per 10,000 population).
 Approximately 9.4% of diabetes-related ER visits were for the uninsured.

-Women also have worse experiences with diabetes and care for Diabetes than men do.
-Women experience more mental health issues, like eating disorders, spanning from diabetes.
+Women also have worse experiences with diabetes and care for diabetes than men do.
+Women experience more mental health issues, like eating disorders, associated with diabetes.
 Women are also three times more likely to be housebound because of societal pressures put on people with diabetes.
 Overall, women seek out more medical help, while at the same time receiving less help than men who are the same race and economic class.
-Transgender people also struggle with diabetes care reporting less preferential treatment than people who are not trans.
+Transgender people also struggle with diabetes care reporting less preferential treatment than non-transgender people.